The Doctor Dances: Production

+Writing

+The two-parter was originally outlined by Russell T Davies as "World War II" and "Captain Jax".
+The story was allocated to Steven Moffat, an award-winning writer, who had written a short story and a spoof for Doctor Who before.
+Moffat celebrated this with the other writers who had also been allocated episodes in Chula, an Indian/Bangladeshi fusion restaurant in Hammersmith.
+Moffat named the Chula ships seen in the episodes after it.
+A tone meeting was held for the episode in Cardiff, with Davies stating that the key word was "romantic".
+As a result, the episode depicted a nostalgic instead of a realistic view for World War II.

 In the DVD commentary for this episode, writer Steven Moffat reveals that up until a very late stage, the nanogenes in this story were called "nanites".
 However, script editor Helen Raynor decided this name sounded too much like similar nanotechnological devices in Star Trek: The Next Generation.
 Moffat had first used the line "Life is just nature's way of keeping meat fresh" in the second series of his 1990s sitcom Joking Apart.
-He reused it here as he thought it was a good line, but laments that people quote lines from this episode instead of that one.
-The Chula ships are named after Chula, an Indian/Bangladeshi fusion restaurant in Hammersmith, London where the writers celebrated and discussed their briefs on the scripts they were to write for the season after being commissioned by Russell T Davies.
+He reused it here as he thought it was a good line, but laments that people quote other lines from this episode instead of that one.